BrandonXue/art-gallery-manager/README.md

 ## Summary

-A database project using MySQL and dynamic SQL in Java through Connector/J. (This is the main project--a continuation of the "art-gallery-db" project.)

-The purpose of this database is to store art gallery information such as artists, art shows, and artworks.
+A desktop application used to query a database for art gallery data such as art shows, artists, and artwork.
+This project is written in Java using Swing to create the user interfaces.
+It connects to a MySQL database using the Connector/J API.
+The database is hosted by ClearDB's services, and was set up through Heroku.
+Source code for setting up the database is also included.

 This project builds with Maven.
 Please see pom.xml for dependencies and version numbers.

+If you would like to test the project, feel free to download the jar file inside the "target" directory.

+## Demo Screenshots